MichiKal/healthcare-resilience/Code/README.md

 ---
 ## Demo
-To test run the simulation and the analysis, we provide a sample dataset containing 200 randomized physician-municipality-patient-contact-info rows, as well as the adjacency matrix for this sample.
-Using this sample data will allow you to run the scripts described above and produce the following figures.
+To test run the simulation and the analysis, we provide a synthetic dataset containing 200 physician-municipality-patient-contact-info rows, as well as an adjacency matrix for this sample.
+Using this data will allow you to run the scripts described above and produce the following figures.
 The expected runtime for the simulation is ~15minutes.
 The script municipality_distance_matrix.ipybn might take a few additional minutes to run.
 The expected resulting figures are shown in the ```figures``` folder of this repository.
 ![Scatter plot](https://github.com/MichiKal/healthcare-resilience/blob/main/Code/figures/Final_Scatter.svg)
 ![Heatmap](https://github.com/MichiKal/healthcare-resilience/blob/main/Code/figures/LPFC_heatmap.svg)
 ![Line plot](https://github.com/MichiKal/healthcare-resilience/blob/main/Code/figures/LPFC_states_main_AM.svg)